-A student who wishes to major in chemistry should complete the following courses: 103-4, 201-2, 301-2, 307-8 and 310.
-In related fields, he should complete Mathematics through Calculus, and Physics 201 and 202.
+PROFESSORS DE VRIES AND DIRKSE; ASSOCIATE PROFESSOR WOLTHUIS A student who wishes to major in chemistry should complete the following courses: 103-4, 201-2, 301-2, 307-8 and 310.
+In related fields, he should complete Mathematics through Calculus, and Physics 201 anld 202.
+Students planning to enter graduate school should have a reading knowledge of both German and French.